 - Soundcard with microphone and headphones (A USB headset with microphone/headphones is highly recommended).
 If you have Bluetooth on your computer or device a set of Bluetooth headphones with a microphone should work as well.

 - Webcam (optional).

 - For the best experience, use the latest version of Google Chrome.
 The latest version of Firefox will work as well.
-Any browser that supports WebRTC should be fine, but Chrome is best.
+The latest version of any browser that supports WebRTC should be ok, but Chrome is best.
 View the official browser support list.

 - Using a headset is preferred, users without headsets should be sure to be in a quiet area to prevent background noise, and should turn off their microphone when not speaking.